-There are dozens of different types of therapy that might be right for you.
+There are many different types of therapy that might be right for you.
 To make the choice manageable, we broke them down into the factors that make a “type” of psychotherapy (you can use the handy links below to jump around the guide):

 - In-Person or Online Therapy

 - The Most Common Types of Therapy

 - Integrated or Singular Therapeutic Approach (Using Multiple Therapeutic Approaches or Not)

 - Types of Therapy for Groups (Couples, Families, or Group Therapy)